-Looking at the distribution of employees across the four Quartile Pay Bands helps us examine pay at different levels of the organisation.

-These Quartile Pay Bands show the distribution of male and female employees by Pay Band across the organisation (the organisation lists all employees from lowest to highest, based on their hourly rates, then divides this into four equal Pay Bands or Quartiles - lower, lower middle, upper middle and upper.
-The employer then shows the proportion of male and female employees in each quartile).
+Looking at the distribution of employees across the four quartile pay bands helps us examine pay at different levels of the organisation.
+These quartile pay bands show the distribution of male and female employees by pay band across the organisation.
+Please note: The organisation lists all employees from lowest to highest, based on their hourly rates, then divides this into four equal pay bands or quartiles: lower, lower middle upper middle, and upper.
+The employer then shows the proportion of male and female employees in each quartile.

-The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 57% male and 43% female.
-For there to be no Gender Pay Gap you would expect to see the workforce demographics reflected more closely in each quartile.
+The split for each of the four quartiles shown above is broadly in line with our workforce demographics of 58% male and 42% female.
+For there to be no gender pay gap you would expect to see the workforce demographics reflected more closely in each quartile.
 There is a higher proportion of males in Band 1, reflecting that there are proportionately more males at lower grades.
-There is also a slightly higher proportion of males in the Band 4, reflecting that there are proportionately more males in higher grades, however the 55% male and 45% female gender breakdown in senior grades is to be welcomed and reflects progress on gender balance in senior roles.
-Both more males at lower grades and fewer females at higher grades can affect the mean and median pay gaps.
+There is also a slightly higher proportion of males in the Band 4, reflecting that there are proportionately more males, a 55% male, 45% female gender breakdown in senior grades is to be welcomed and reflects progress on gender balance in senior roles.
+Both more males the lower grades and fewer females at higher grades can affect the mean and median pay gaps.